 Creating evidence-based diversity, equity, and inclusion strategies

 Dr. Creary also currently hosts the Knowledge at Wharton Leading Diversity at Work Series where she engages in conversation with a variety of experts in diversity, equity and inclusion.
-She has been awarded the Wharton Teaching Excellence Award four times for her work in developing and teaching the undergraduate and MBA "Leading Diversity in Organizations" courses, which are largely based on her DEI research activities over the past 15 years.
+She has been awarded the Wharton Teaching Excellence Award five times for her work in developing and teaching the undergraduate and MBA "Leading Diversity in Organizations" courses, which are largely based on her DEI research activities over the past 15 years.
 Further, Dr. Creary has leaned on the insights she has gained from her research and teaching to advise leaders, C-suite teams, and investors from dozens of organizations on effective strategies for developing more inclusive workplaces.

 Dr. Creary is honored to have been selected as a Visiting Faculty Fellow in the Inaugural Cohort of the Harvard Business School Institute for the Study of Business in Global Society (BiGS) during the 2022-2023 and 2023-2024 academic years.
+She is also honored have been selected for the 2023 Thinkers50 Radar list in collaboration with Deloitte which identifies emerging thinkers with the potential to make a significant contribution to management theory and practice.

 Wharton website: https://mgmt.wharton.upenn.edu/profile/sjcreary/